DiffuseExpand: Expanding dataset for 2D medical image segmentation using diffusion models: Experiment

-\paragraph{Comparison Results.} Given the limited research on segmentation data expansion and the lack of open-source code, we compare two algorithms for this task: Synthmed~\cite{compare_1} and XLsor~\cite{compre_2}.
+Given the limited research on segmentation data expansion and the lack of open-source code, we compare two algorithms for this task: Synthmed~\cite{compare_1} and XLsor~\cite{compre_2}.
 These algorithms use conditional GANs and manual data augmentation, respectively, to expand the data.
 The comparison results are presented in Table~\ref{tab:compare_results}, which shows that DiffuseExpand outperforms Synthmed and XLsor in terms of Dice Score.
 Notably, XLsor is not a generative algorithm in some sense because it only augments the original samples.
+The difference in distribution between the samples obtained by XLsor and the original samples is very small.
 Thus, XLsor achieves a better FID than DiffuseExpand.